-Limnophila indica is a good and undemanding plant which is a good alternative to Cabomba, which demands a lot of light.
+Limnophila indica is a good alternative to Cabomba.
 Most beautiful when planted in groups.
 In good growing conditions it sends out runners and spreads across the bottom.

 There are a number of fine-leafed Limnophila species that can be impossible to differentiate unless they are gown emersed and flowered.
 This old fashioned aquarium stand-by is one of them.
 It is native to the warmer parts of the old world, but can also be found introduced to areas of the United States and South America.
-Limnophila indica is a commendable beginner plant that will thrive even without supplemental CO2 and with only moderate light levels, though it will be bushier and grow faster better growth conditions.
+Limnophila indica is more demanding plant.
+It should be kept with co2 and higher lighting and we recommend substrate fertilizer tabs.

 Common Name: Ambulia

 Requirements: moderate to more experienced aquarists